 The tests and research projects, they’re more important, right?
 After all, medical students are busy.

-Hiding is so appealing because the alternative, stepping out from behind to-do lists, study schedules, and all our plans to get to the next level, is terrifying.
+Hiding is so appealing because the alternative, stepping out from behind to-do lists, study schedules, and all our plans to get to the next level, makes your authentic, true self visible.

-When you get rid of the impressive sounding obligations, people see all of you.
+When you strip away the impressive sounding obligations, people see all of you.
 Not just the parts you want them to see, or the parts that you construct to be the person you’re supposed to be according to that faculty member, that gatekeeper, or that other person you’re trying to impress.

 They might see the neurotic, anxious medical student who has no idea what murmur they’re listening to.
 Or the one who’s insecure about always changing the answer to “what kind of doctor are you going to be?”

 Underneath all of this is the fear of everyone seeing that we’re actually faking it.
 That we’re not as pristine as the costume we put on.